izzydi/Leveraging-Machine-Learning-to-Predict-and-Minimize-Hotel-Cancellations/README.md

 # The Data
 They have provided you with their bookings data in a file called hotel_bookings.csv, which contains the following:

-Column	Description
+Column	Description :

-Booking_ID	Unique identifier of the booking. no_of_adults	The number of adults. no_of_children	The number of children. no_of_weekend_nights	Number of weekend nights (Saturday or Sunday). no_of_week_nights	Number of week nights (Monday to Friday).
+1.Booking_ID	Unique identifier of the booking.
+2.no_of_adults	The number of adults. no_of_children	The number of children. no_of_weekend_nights	Number of weekend nights (Saturday or Sunday). no_of_week_nights	Number of week nights (Monday to Friday).